romkatv/powerlevel10k/README.md

 function custom_rprompt() echo -E "hello world"
 ```

-For completeness, here's the same benchmark for Windows Subsystem for Linux (WSL) with
+Here's the same benchmark for Windows Subsystem for Linux (WSL) with
 zsh running in the standard Command Prompt (`cmd.exe`).